By: Chris Lockwood, PhD, CSCS

 If you fall into any of those categories, there’s a good chance you’ve supplemented with, or have considered using a branched-chain amino acid supplement (BCAA) to improve your performance or promote faster recovery.

 Best Time To Take BCAAs

 The ideal time to take branched-chain amino acids is during workouts by adding 5-10 grams to your shake regimen, both pre-workout or post-workout, to fuel your body and repair your muscles.

-When a high quality, high protein supplement or meal isn’t on the menu, the amino acids benefits of a a BCAA supplement can help amplify the benefits of aminos to your muscles.
-Thus, the effect of bcaa powder supplements can mean greater muscle growth and mass.
+When high quality, high protein supplement isn’t on the menu, the amino acid benefits of BCAAs can help amplify the benefits of aminos to your muscles.
+Thus, the effect of BCAA powder supplements can mean greater muscle growth.

 In other words, you can occasionally consume less protein and likely still reap the muscle-supporting benefits of an otherwise high-quality, high protein load.
 At the very least, you minimize the catabolic (muscle breakdown) effects of too much protein.

 While you can take a single amino acid supplement to get the benefits, by taking a 2:1:1 (leucine-to-isoleucine-to-valine) ratio you get more bang for your buck.

 The all-star when it comes to aminos is the essential amino acid Leucine.
 'Essential' means the body cannot produce the amino naturally.

 Additionally, researchers in one study found that 4.2 grams of the BCAA leucine, when added to a low-quality and low-protein (10 g) drink, significantly amplified the anabolic effects of weight training in both younger and older adults.
 [Atherton PJ et al. Clin Nutr 2016; S0261-5614(16)30071-1]